ewolff/microservices-primer/manuscript/chapter2.md

 Here, Domain-driven Design ((DDD)[^DDD]) is helpful.
 Domain-driven Design serves to analyze a domain.
 The essential basis is *Ubiquitous Language*.
-This is like other components of Domain Driven Design also a pattern and therefore here set in *italics*. *Ubiquitous Language* denotes the concept that everybody who participates in the software should use the same terms.
+This is like other components of Domain-driven Design also a pattern and therefore here set in *italics*. *Ubiquitous Language* denotes the concept that everybody who participates in the software should use the same terms.
 Technical terms like order, bill